DNV Pipeline Day in Hamburg

 • German Carbon Management Initiative Berlin: Political framing of the topic

-• Linde: Carbon capture technology
+• Linde: Carbon capture service

 • Cemex: CO2 emitter